WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ## Distribution of Trust

-Within OAuth2 and OpenID Connect, clients need to fully trust the Authorization Servers (AS) or OpenID Connect providers (OP); in our model, these are under control of the VOs.
+Within OAuth2 and OpenID Connect, clients need to fully trust the Authorization Servers (AS) or OpenID Connect providers (OP); in our model, these are under the control of the VOs.
 At the same time, the issuers need to trust the clients to the point that they are willing to hand them a token on behalf of the end-users.
-Within the X.509 federation as used thus far, this distribution of trust was covered by the IGTF (Interoperable Global Trust Federation) and the e-Infrastructures distributing the set of trusted CAs; in the SAML world, this exchange of trust is handled by the different national federations and by eduGAIN on a global scale in the form of signed metadata exchange.
+Within the X.509 federation, as used thus far, this distribution of trust was covered by the IGTF (Interoperable Global Trust Federation) and the e-Infrastructures distributing the set of trusted CAs; in the SAML world, this exchange of trust is handled by the different national federations and by eduGAIN on a global scale in the form of signed metadata exchange.
 On the other hand, OAuth2 and OIDC so far had very little use for a global trust federation, being used primarily by large social networks, whose business model presumes a single source of identity information (their own), and who typically allow any authenticated user to register new clients without further authorization, leveraging user consent to handle the trust and relying on the familiarity of the users with the limited number of OPs and ASes (everyone knows Google and Facebook).
-In the R&E context such a model is not workable: eduGAIN currently has close to 3000 IdPs and close to 2000 SPs requiring additional means of trust.
+In the R&E context, such a model is not workable: eduGAIN currently has close to 3000 IdPs and close to 2000 SPs requiring additional means of trust.
 One way is to require explicit approval of clients by the OP and AS operators, similar to what is done within (full mesh) SAML federations, but it was realized that such explicit approval will also not scale if the number of clients and OPs will start to grow.
 For OIDC, there is currently an effort to create an OIDC federation[^10] which describes a way to distribute and delegate trust by forming ‘federations’ and ‘sub-federations’.
-By leveraging the OIDC discovery[^11] and OIDC dynamic registration[^12] specifications this then provides a way of automatically obtaining client id and secret from OPs in the same OIDC federation.
+By leveraging the OIDC discovery[^11] and OIDC dynamic registration[^12] specifications this then provides a way of automatically obtaining a client ID and secret from OPs in the same OIDC federation.

 For the WLCG, we foresee a limited number of registered OAuth2 clients - a small number per supported VO.
 This registration may be done via federation or out-of-band mechanisms; registration is not prescribed here.
 There will be a large number of unregistered resource servers that will need to verify the issued token; this verification is described in the next section.
-Additional features - web based federated login, token inspection or token exchange - will require registration, pragmatically limiting these features to the VOs.
+Additional features - web-based federated login, token inspection, or token exchange - will require registration, pragmatically limiting these features to the VOs.

 ### Example